david-macmahon/SeticoreCapnp.jl/README.md

-The `load_hits` and `load_stamps` functions both return a Vector of `OrderedDict{Symbol,Any}` objects containing hit or stamp metadata from the specified file as well as a Vector of Arrays containing the data *Filterbank* or *RAW voltage* data associated with each hit or stamp.
+The `load_hits` and `load_stamps` functions both return a Vector of `OrderedDict{Symbol,Any}` objects containing hit or stamp metadata from the specified file as well as a Vector of Arrays containing the *Filterbank* data or *RAW voltage* data associated with each hit or stamp.

+By default, the `find_hits` function will only return unique hits, even if the file contain duplicate hits.
+This is to work around a bug in some versions of `seticore` that output duplicate hits.
+If the file is known to be duplicate-free or if you want the duplicates, pass `unique=false` to `find_hits`.

+The metadata will also contain a `:fileoffset` key that can be used with the singular name functions `load_hit` or `load_stamp` to (re-)load just that individual hit or stamp from the input file.

 ## Hits